 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) So Peter stayed on there for quite a few days, living with a tanner of hides named Simon.

-OET-LVAnd it_became many days to_remain in Yoppaʸ, with a_certain Simōn, a_tanner.
+OET-LV And it_became many days to_remain in Yoppaʸ, with a_certain Simōn, a_tanner.

-SR-GNTἘγένετο δὲ ἡμέρας ἱκανὰς μεῖναι ἐν Ἰόππῃ, παρά τινι Σίμωνι, βυρσεῖ.
+SR-GNT Ἐγένετο δὲ ἡμέρας ἱκανὰς μεῖναι ἐν Ἰόππῃ, παρά τινι Σίμωνι, βυρσεῖ. ‡

 (Egeneto de haʸmeras hikanas meinai en Yoppaʸ, para tini Simōni, bursei.)

-Key: yellow:verbs, orange:accusative/object, cyan:dative/indirect object.
+Key: khaki:verbs, orange:accusative/object, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT Now it happened that he stayed many days in Joppa with a certain Simon, a tanner.